helmutkemper/webassembly/README.md

 This project is porting documentation from developer.mozilla.org into Golang and many of the examples are taken from it.

-Now, there are more than 140 examples of how to use svg tags and more than 50 examples of how to use their properties.
+Now, there are more than **140 examples** of how to use svg tags and more than **50 examples** of how to use their properties.

 #### Português:

 Este projeto está portando a documentação do site developer.mozilla.org para dentro do Golang e muitos dos exemplos foram tirados dele.

-No momento, são mais de 140 exemplos de como usar as tags svg e mais de 50 exemplos de como usar as suas propriedades.
+No momento, são mais de **140 exemplos** de como usar as tags svg e mais de **50 exemplos** de como usar as suas propriedades.

 ### Instructions/Instruções:

-Para ligar o servidor:
+How to turn on the local server: / Como ligar o servidor local:
 ```shell
   cd examples/server
   make build